ezwang/pcr-api/API_Documentation.md

 For the following examples, we'll be using the public token.
 To make requests with the public access token, simply append the string "?token=public" to the end of each query.
 For reference, a sample query might look like `http://api.penncoursereview.com/v1/coursehistories/CIS-120?token=public`.

-Note: All non-canonical links (i.e. redirects) are in blue.
-The most important canonical links are in red (common access points, or special information).

 ## Departments ##

 ### List all academic departments at Penn ###